kubermatic/machine-controller/docs/rhel-custom-image.md

 - Download Red Hat Enterprise Linux 8.x KVM Guest Image from Red Hat Customer Portal.
 - The image has the format `qcow2` thus should be converted to `vmdk` by running the command: `qemu-img convert -f qcow2 rhel.qcow2 -O vmdk newRHEL.vmdk`
-- Run `vmkfstools -i myImage.vmdk outputName.vmdk -d thin To ensure that the` to ensure that, the `vmdk` is ESXi compatible.
 - Upload the image to vSphere Datastore.
 Preferably use [`govc`](https://github.com/vmware/govmomi/blob/master/govc/USAGE.md#datastoreupload)
+- Once the image is uploaded to ESXi host, run `vmkfstools -i newRHEL.vmdk outputRHEL.vmdk -d thin`to ensure that, the `vmdk` image is ESXi compatible.
-- Once the image is uploaded create a new instance using that image.
+- Create a new instance using that image.
 During the machine creation process, at the `Customize Hardware` step, press on ADD NEW DEVICE and select Existing Hard Disk.
 - In the Existing Hard Disk wizard select the rhel image file and then create the instance.
 - Use the instance name to clone rhel machine by updating the `MachineDeployment` field `.spec.template.spec.providerSpec.value.cloudProviderSpec.templateVMName`.